Market Review: Open

 The AEMC is conducting a review to address deteriorating frequency performance in the national electricity market.
 With more wind and solar now in the system, and coal-fired generators exiting, the technical characteristics of the electricity grid are changing.
 This makes it more challenging to maintain a stable frequency and keep the system secure.

 On 20 March 2018 the AEMC published a draft report on the Frequency control frameworks review.
 The report describes how frequency performance has worsened in recent years, and recommends changes to help make the power system more stable at the least cost.

 The draft recommendations aim to:

 - address current concerns with frequency performance in the NEM

 - remove barriers to distributed energy resources participating in system security frameworks

 - explore how best to integrate faster frequency control services offered by new technologies into the current regulatory and market arrangements.

 The review forms part of the AEMC’s ongoing system security work program, which aims to address risks to power system security as the electricity sector changes.

-Submissions on the draft report close on 24 April 2018.
+Submissions on the draft report closed on 24 April 2018 and are available below.

 The changing generation mix is creating challenges for the control of power system frequency.
 Specifically, an increased potential for imbalances between electricity demand and supply is driven by: